HomeGuidesChangelogDiscussions

 1. Open the preview QR code of any Screen the Purchasely Console

-Open your camera or QR-capable app on the device that runs your app with the Purchasely SDK integrated.
+Open your camera on the device that runs your app with the Purchasely SDK integrated.

 After scanning:

-• Your device will prompt the Purchasely SDK.
+• Your device will open the app and prompt the Purchasely SDK to display the Screen

-• A Purchasely Floating Debug Button appears on top of your app UI.
+• A Purchasely Floating Debug Button appears on top of your app UI in the bottom right corner.

 Tap the floating button to open the Debug Panel.